 GCSD will add a new mental health counselor that will be available to all (4) GCSD schools.
-In addition, the Director of Mental Health Services will replace time spent in prior year establishing a program with more time providing direct services to students in GCSD schools.
-And, a certified guidance counselor will be providing direct service to students in the district's Alternative Education Program.
+In addition, the Director of Mental Health Services will replace time spend in prior year establishing her program with more time providing direct services to students in GCSD schools.
+If GCSD is unable to hire a counselor, services will be enhanced by contracting with agencies in which there is already a contract.
+These services will be the same as a staff counselor.
+A certified guidance counselor will be providing direct service to students in the district's Alternative Education Program.